Kowloon Walled City: Eviction and demolition

 The quality of life in the city—sanitary conditions in particular—remained far behind the rest of Hong Kong.
 The Sino-British Joint Declaration in 1984 laid the groundwork for the city's demolition.
 The mutual decision by the two governments to tear down the walled city was announced on 14 January 1987.
 On 10 March 1987, following the announcement that the walled city would be converted to a park, the Secretary for District Administration formally requested the Urban Council to take over the site following demolition.
 Owing to the presence of numerous other green spaces in the area, the Urban Services Department doubted the need for "yet another park" from a planning and operations point of view, but the council agreed nonetheless to accept the government's proposal on the condition that the government bear the cost of park construction.

 The government distributed some HK$2.7 billion (US$350 million) in compensation to the estimated 33,000 residents and businesses in a plan devised by a special committee of the Hong Kong Housing Authority.
 Some residents were not satisfied with the compensation and were forcibly evicted between November 1991 and July 1992.
 While it was deserted, the empty city was used to film a scene in the 1993 movie Crime Story.

 After four months of planning, demolition of the walled city began on 23 March 1993 and concluded in April 1994.
 Construction work on Kowloon Walled City Park started the following month.
+Some historic structures within the former walled city have been preserved and integrated into the new park.